wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/upgrade-migrate-windows-clients/includes/3-explore-supported-upgrade-paths.md

-Performing an in-place upgrade can save time and enable you to retain user settings and computer settings from a previous Windows version.
-However, the Windows version from which you are upgrading will dictate the options that are available for the upgrade process.
+Performing an in-place upgrade can save time and enable you to keep user and computer settings from a previous Windows version.
+However, the Windows version you're upgrading will dictate the options available for the upgrade process.

 ### In-place upgrade paths for Windows

-When using the in-place upgrade method, you have the ability to switch to a different edition as well.
-This requires the appropriate license or product key prior to starting the upgrade process.
+You can switch to a different edition when using the in-place upgrade method.
+This switch requires the appropriate license or product key before starting the upgrade process.
 The following table lists upgrade possibilities based on Windows editions.

 :::row:::
   :::column:::